datastax/dsbulk/README.md

-The DataStax Bulk Loader tool (DSBulk) is a unified tool for loading into and unloading from Cassandra-compatible storage engines, i.e., OSS Apache Cassandra&reg;, DataStax Distribution of Apache Cassandra (DDAC), DataStax Apollo and DataStax Enterprise (DSE).
+The DataStax Bulk Loader tool (DSBulk) is a unified tool for loading into and unloading from Cassandra-compatible storage engines, i.e., OSS Apache Cassandra&reg;, DataStax Distribution of Apache Cassandra (DDAC), DataStax Astra and DataStax Enterprise (DSE).

 DSBulk provides the ability to load large amounts of data into the database efficiently and reliably as well as conversely unload data from the